Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/prod-azure-portal-deploy-manager.md

 Download the template (`/deployments/azure/ai-unlimited.json`) from the AI Unlimited GitHub repository you cloned.

-***In the repo, what are the templates that end in ".cloudinit" and ".service"?***

 ## Load the template

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure Portal](https://portal.azure.com).
 2. Search for **custom deployment**, then select **Deploy a custom template**.
 3. Select **Build your own template in the editor** and then **Load file**.
 4. Choose the template file you downloaded, and click **Save**.

 ## Specify instance details

 Review the parameters.
-Provide values for the required ones.
+Provide values for the required parameters.
 Your organization might require others.

 ***We are working on the table/scrollbar issues.***